SyneRBI/SIRF-SuperBuild/README.md

 ## Installation and usage
-If you are trying to find information on how to use the virtual machine that can be downloaded from our [website](http://www.ccppetmr.ac.uk/downloads) just check the [installation  instructions](INSTALL.md) and our [wiki](https://github.com/CCPPETMR/CCPPETMR_VM/wiki) for basic usage.
+If you are trying to find information on how to use the virtual machine that can be downloaded from our [website](http://www.ccppetmr.ac.uk/downloads), just check the [installation  instructions](INSTALL.md) and our [wiki](https://github.com/CCPPETMR/CCPPETMR_VM/wiki) for basic usage.

+The remainder of this file documents how to build your own VM.
 ## Prerequisites for machine creation

 To create a new VM yourself, you need to have both [Vagrant](https://www.vagrantup.com) and [Virtual Box](https://www.virtualbox.org) installed on your machine.